lberaldoesilva/silverman-test/README.md

 This is the algorithm described by [Silverman (1981)](https://ui.adsabs.harvard.edu/abs/1981JRSSB..43...97S/abstract), "Using Kernel Density Estimates to investigate Multimodality" (the paper is short -- 3 pages -- and it explains the algorithm clearly).
 It tests the null hypothesis H0 that the probability density underlying the data has k modes (peaks), against the hypothesis that the density has more than k peaks.

-This test was used in [Beraldo e Silva et al (2021)](https://ui.adsabs.harvard.edu/abs/2021MNRAS.502..260B/abstract), to demonstrate evidence for the presence of three peaks in the pericentric distance distribution of old stars in the Solar neighborhood.
+This python implementation was developed in [Beraldo e Silva et al (2021)](https://ui.adsabs.harvard.edu/abs/2021MNRAS.502..260B/abstract), to demonstrate evidence for the presence of three peaks in the pericentric distance distribution of old stars in the Solar neighborhood.

 The probability returned by the test can be interpreted as the probability for the density to have more than k modes, where k is input.